laura-san-martin/CRUD_Generator/README.md

 Model.CRUD.model_artista_.Update(1, 2, 1, "Test2");
 ```

+# Contributions

+The ExpressionPredicateBuilder.cs file Was created by this guy [user3411327](https://stackoverflow.com/users/3411327/user3411327)
+and it was found in this Stack Overflow [thread](https://stackoverflow.com/questions/22672050/dynamic-expression-tree-to-filter-on-nested-collection-properties/22685407#22685407) !!!

+**Go say thanks to him ^^/!!!**

 # THE END :D!
 ## ENJOY!

-The ExpressionPredicateBuilder.cs file Was created by this guy [user3411327](https://stackoverflow.com/users/3411327/user3411327) !
-and it was found in this Stack Overflow [thread](https://stackoverflow.com/questions/22672050/dynamic-expression-tree-to-filter-on-nested-collection-properties/22685407#22685407)

-**Go say thanks to him ^^/!!!**